June-Skeeter/FinalProjects_GEOS270/docs/Ideas.md

 {:toc}

-# Possible Projects

-## More in Depth Census Analysis
+# More in Depth Census Analysis

-You can use the concept explored in Module 3 (Access to Green Space/Nature vs. Wealth/Affluence) and/or Module 4 (Location vs. Affordability) as a starting point for a deeper analysis.
+You can use the concept explored in Module 2 (Access to Green Space/Nature vs. Wealth/Affluence) and/or Module 3 (Location vs. Affordability) as a starting point for a deeper analysis.
 Incorporate different variables, look at different scales/resolutions/locations.
 Don't repeat the assignments, come up with ways **improve** upon the methods and do a deeper analysis.

-## Access to green space and bicycle infrastructure in Vancouver
+# Access to green space and bicycle infrastructure in Vancouver

 **Scenario**: Access to green space and bicycle infrastructure is important for quality of life in urban areas, promoting physical and mental health.
 Yet, green space and bike infrastructure are often inequitably distributed around cities.
 Explore the distribution of green space and bicycle infrastructure in Vancouver in relation to wealth, housing density, transit, etc.  Check out the
 City of Vancouver Data Portal for data on parks, bicycle lanes, bike racks, trees, etc. that might be useful.
 It could also be helpful to incorporate some census data.

 Possible Analysis to consider
-* Geocoding
+* Geocoding (will be introduced in the coming weeks)
 * Select by location/attribute
 * Buffering to gauge accessibility
 * Intersections to count # bike racks, area of parks, length of bike lanes within census units

-## Mapping Police Violence

-Use police  dataset to map incidents of police violence in a specific region of your choice.
-You can choose a province (eg. Saskatchewan), or a specific city (eg. Toronto).
-Use census data to complement the analysis.
-If you choose this project, you can reach out directly to me for more information on the data.

-Possible Analysis to consider
-* Geocoding
-* Point in Polygon Analysis
-* Data Normalization & Classification

-## Possible Locations for a Ski Resort
+# Possible Locations for a Ski Resort

 Define a boundary region and download a DEM & other necessary data.
 You can use google earth engine to download a DEM and get some other files from DataBc that might be important to consider (eg. Old Growth Forests)